IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 * Email your letter *as a pdf* to deangela.duff@nyu.edu

 Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.

+### PORTFOLIO WEBSITE
+*NOTE: This is different than your <a href="dm4003_senior_project_blog.md">Senior Project Website</a>.*

+* Post to basecamp

+This website should market and promote your body of work for possible employment or other post graduation opportunities.
+This should NOT be hosted on http://sites.bxmc.poly.edu.
+Ideally, you should have your own domain name.